 The messages express the views of the author of the message, not necessarily the views of CCRS/Torex®.
 Any user who feels that a posted message is objectionable is encouraged to contact us immediately by email.
 We have the ability to remove objectionable messages and we will make every effort to do so, within a reasonable time frame, if we determine that removal is necessary.
 This is a manual process, however, so please realize that we may not be able to remove or edit particular messages immediately.

 Members who do not abide by these rules will have their discussion privileges terminated without notice.
 The CCRS reserves the right to suspend or cancel any registered user membership at anytime for any reason.
-If you do not like or agree with any of the CCRS discussion house rules, please leave the website immediately.

 A discussion is a series of postings, in which people share their opinions about a particular topic.
 The discussion starts by a member posting a message - discussion topic.
 Then other members send replies to it.
 They can also send replies to replies, replies to replies to replies.. and so on.
 This builds the discussion and creates what is known as a thread.